-I’ve done full length coats with Spinal tattoo work, and even long dresses and boleros…& really feel I have only just scratched the surface of what can be imagined along these lines.
+I’ve done full-length coats with Spinal tattoo work, and even long dresses and boleros…& I really feel I have only just scratched the surface of what can be imagined along these lines.
 These appliqués are so much fun to create.

-These tattooed leather jeans are in made up in a rich mid-tone Royce cowhide that we call cognac.
+These tattooed leather jeans are made up in a rich mid-tone Royce cowhide that we call cognac.
 Royce cowhide has always been one of the most popular leather I offer for men’s jeans.
 It has a rich, semi-matte finish that is the result of pressing the hides to bring up the natural oils.
 This finish has a wonderful feel and holds up beautifully with wear.
-In the darker shades it is also is pretty resistant to normal stains sand watermarking from rain or snow.
+In the darker shades, it is also pretty resistant to normal stains and watermarking from rain or snow.